GabrielAranda1/Happy/web/README.md

 ## Web

 This folder contains the web's front-end part of the project.
-Built with _React.js_ and _Typescript_.
+Built with React.js and Typescript.